Charlotte Perkins Gilman: Early life

 Much of Gilman's youth was spent in Providence, Rhode Island.
 What friends she had were mainly male, and she was unashamed, for her time, to call herself a "tomboy".

 Her natural intelligence and breadth of knowledge always impressed her teachers, who were nonetheless disappointed in her because she was a poor student.
 Her favorite subject was "natural philosophy", especially what later would become known as physics.
 In 1878, the eighteen-year-old enrolled in classes at the Rhode Island School of Design with the monetary help of her absent father, and subsequently supported herself as an artist of trade cards.
 She was a tutor, and encouraged others to expand their artistic creativity.
 She was also a painter.

 During her time at the Rhode Island School of Design, Gilman met Martha Luther in about 1879 and was believed to be in a romantic relationship with Luther.
 Gilman described the close relationship she had with Luther in her autobiography:

 Letters between the two women chronicles their lives from 1883 to 1889 and contains over 50 letters, including correspondence, illustrations and manuscripts.
-They pursued their relationship until Luther called it off in order to marry a man in 1881.
+They pursued their relationship until Luther ended the relationship in order to marry a man in 1881.
 Gilman was devastated and detested romance and love until she met her first husband.

+Overcoming personal challenges

+"Rest cure treatment" was a medical treatment popular in the late 19th and early 20th centuries, primarily for women suffering from symptoms like fatigue, anxiety, and depression.
+The rest cure was developed by Dr. Silas Weir Mitchell, a neurologist, in the late 19th century.
+The treatment typically involved a strict regimen of bed rest, isolation from mental and physical stimulation, limited social interaction, and a highly regulated diet.
+Patients were often confined to bed for weeks or even months at a time, with minimal physical activity and intellectual stimulation.
+The treatment was controversial and had mixed results.
+While some patients reported improvement in their symptoms, others experienced worsening mental health and physical debilitation due to prolonged inactivity and social isolation.
+It is now considered outdated and potentially harmful in many cases.